 CACNB4 (Calcium Voltage-Gated Channel Auxiliary Subunit Beta 4) is a Protein Coding gene.
 Diseases associated with CACNB4 include Episodic Ataxia, Type 5 and Epilepsy, Idiopathic Generalized 9.
-Among its related pathways are CCR5 Pathway in Macrophages and PEDF Induced Signaling.
-GO annotations related to this gene include protein kinase binding and high voltage-gated calcium channel activity.
+Among its related pathways are Cardiac conduction and NFAT and Cardiac Hypertrophy.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and high voltage-gated calcium channel activity.
 An important paralog of this gene is CACNB2.

 UniProtKB/Swiss-Prot for CACNB4 Gene